vime-js/vime/docs/docs/welcome/introduction.md

 ## ✨ &nbsp;Features

 - 🎥 &nbsp;[Multi-provider support](#-providers) (HTML5, HLS, YouTube, Vimeo etc.).
-- 👑 &nbsp; One API to rule them all!
+- 👑 &nbsp;One API to rule them all!
 Don't re-learn anything the next time you need a player.
 - ♾️ &nbsp;Avoid cross-browser differences on media related APIs, such as fullscreen and picture-in-picture.
 - 👐 &nbsp;[Accessible][accessibility] to all via ARIA roles/states/properties and keyboard support.
 - 🌎 &nbsp;I18N support.